 Thorlabs' Fused Fiber Pump and Signal Combiners couple the power from multimode (MM) pump sources to the first cladding of a double clad fiber with a signal propagating through the core of that single mode or polarization-maintaining fiber.
 These devices are unidirectional, offering high power throughput for splicing into a fiber laser or fiber amplifier, and are available below in a (2+1)x1 configuration, which combines two pump sources with a single signal source, as shown in the diagram to the right.
 For system integration, Thorlabs offers precision cleavers and fusion splicers for low-loss splicing of single mode, multimode, and specialty fiber types.

 The fused fiber construction of these combiners is essential for the power handling needs of industrial, defense, medical, and telecom applications.
 A compact, stainless steel housing similar to Thorlabs couplers is offered for minimal footprint and 10 W of power handling.
 A high-power housing is also offered to enable optimal heat transfer and up to 50 W of power in each pump port.
 Both housing types are engraved with the Item #, Serial Number, and fiber specifications.
-Three signal fiber types are offered for each form factor: Ø5 µm core, Ø130 µm cladding SM fiber with 0.12/0.46 NA; Ø10 µm core, Ø125 µm cladding SM fiber with 0.08/0.46 NA; or Ø7 µm core, Ø125 µm cladding PM fiber with 0.12/0.48 NA.
+Five signal fiber types are offered for each form factor: Ø5 µm core, Ø130 µm cladding SM or PM fiber with 0.12/0.46 NA; Ø10 µm core, Ø125 µm cladding SM fiber with 0.08/0.46 NA; Ø7 µm core, Ø125 µm cladding PM fiber with 0.12/0.48 NA; or Ø11 µm core, Ø125 µm cladding PM fiber with 0.075/0.46 NA.
 Fiber leads are 0.8 m long and both ends are scissor cut with no connectors.
 A data sheet detailing the results of extensive testing is shipped with each device, with the pump ports color-coded for easy association.
 A sample data sheet for the combiners can be viewed here.